Corrosion sensors and NDT for continuous monitoring of your infrastructure

-Among the monitoring techniques commonly used, electrical resistance (ER) sensors offer a robust and reliable solution for corrosion assessment.
-Their principle relies on measuring the evolution over time of the electrical resistance of a metallic track.
-As corrosion progresses, the cross-section of the track decreases, causing an increase in the measured electrical resistance.
-Resistance variations are then converted into metal thickness loss and corrosion rate, enabling real-time evaluation of material degradation.
+Among commonly used monitoring techniques, electrical resistance (ER) sensors offer a robust and reliable solution for corrosion assessment.
+Their principle is based on measuring changes over time in the electrical resistance of a metallic element.
+As corrosion progresses, the cross-sectional area of the element decreases, leading to an increase in the measured electrical resistance.
+These resistance variations are then converted into metal thickness loss and corrosion rate, enabling real-time evaluation of material degradation.

 AirCorr O – Standalone sensor and data logger